shukriadams/tetrifact/README.md

 ### As a Docker image

-A Linux version of Tetrifact is available via Docker @ https://hub.docker.com/r/shukriadams/tetrifact
+An Ubuntu-based version of Tetrifact is available as a Docker image @ https://hub.docker.com/r/shukriadams/tetrifact

 - Create a "data" directory in your intended Tetrifact deploy directory, Tetrifact will write all its files to this.
-- Tetrifact runs with user id 1000, and needs permission to control this folder, set this with
+- Tetrifact runs with user id 1000, and depending on your system might require permission to control this folder, set this with

         chown -R 1000 ./data